eStep/docker-intro/hands-on-start.md

 docker ps -a
 ```

-- the container has been created, but had nothing to do, so it shut down we can attach to running
+- the container has been created, but had nothing to do, so it shut down
+- we can attach to the container (like ssh to the remote)

   -i keep STDIN open